yiisoft/app/README.md

 ## Using SubFolder Middleware for URL Routing

-If you want to use subfolder middleware for URL routing, you need to change the following code to the `config/params.php` file:
+If you want to use subfolder middleware for URL routing, you need to adjust `config/params.php` file.

 For example directory develop in the root of the project, and public directory is in the `yii3/public` folder.